dschmenk/PLASMA/doc/DRAWL.md

 ## Missing features of LISP 1.5 in DRAWL

-- Number values are limited to 32 bit integers, no floating point
 - General recursion.
 The 6502 architecture limits recursion (but see tail recursion below), so don't expect too much here
 - Arrays not implemented